 What-does-‘Just-and-Equitable-Grounds-mean-in-a-Winding-Up-Petition_

-How does the Court make its Decision?
+How does the Court Rule Upon the Petition?

 The court will take some different factors into account when deciding whether to make a winding up order.
 This includes: